In honor of America’s 250th anniversary,

 All submissions will be reviewed by project staff.
 When approved, student work will be published to the public showcase on this website.

 We hope to include as many submissions as possible.
-Reasons submissions may be declined include (but are not limited to) the following:
+All submissions will be reviewed for possible inclusion in the tapestry with the following considerations in mind:

-- The submission is not a work of visual art or media (for example, strictly text-based works or audio-only submissions will not be accepted.)
+• Submissions should be a work of visual art or media (strictly text-based works or audio-only submissions will not be accepted), with an accompanying clear written statement

 Submitters will be notified via email only if their submission is not approved, and will be able to revise and submit their work again.